 --profile-SCVs when you ran anvi-profile.

 For example, to analyze SAAVs, run

 You can filter the output in various ways, so that you can get straight to the variability positions that you’re most interested in.
 Here are some of the filters that you can set:

-- The maximum number of variable positions that can come from a single split (e.g. to look at a max of only two random SCVs from each split)
+- The maximum number of variable positions that can come from a single split (e.g. to look at a max of 100 SCVs from each split, randomly sampled)

-- The minimum coverage value in all samples (if a position is covered less than that value in a even single sample, it will not be reported)
+- The minimum coverage value in all samples (if a position is covered less than that value in one sample, it will not be reported for all samples)